 - Cognitive difficulties

-When your symptoms and illnesses become severe enough that you cannot work to support yourself, you may qualify for SS disability benefits.
-To determine your qualification, SSA administrators might evaluate your current medical condition.
+When your symptoms and illnesses become severe enough that you cannot work to support yourself, you may qualify for Social Security Disability benefits.
+To determine your qualification, SSA administrators might evaluate your current medical condition, which may be on a list of disabilities they use to qualify you for benefits.

 To qualify for Social Security disability benefits, you must either have sufficient work history and Social Security insurance participation history that meets the standards of Social Security Disability Insurance (SSDI) or have a demonstrated financial need that qualifies for the Supplemental Security Income (SSI) benefits.